AJRepo/apparmor-skype/README.md

 If you've done something wrong with /var/lib/snapd/apparmor/profiles (e.g. didn't backup first and now skype won't start) then you can get back with your old data with the following

+1. Create a snapshot of your existing data (includes your skype username, chats, etc.)
 ```
 sudo snap save skype
 ```